Hydrodynamic description of direct photon spectra and elliptic flow in Pb+Pb collisions at LHC: The hydrodynamic model

 \section{The hydrodynamic model}

 A hydrodynamic model is defined by a source function that gives a parametrization of the spatio-temporal distribution of the created medium in the final state.
-That is usually taken to be the Bose-Einstein distribution on the four dimensional hypersurface that is parametrized by the Cooper-Frye flux term:
+It is taken to be the Bose-Einstein distribution on the four dimensional hypersurface that is parametrized by the Cooper-Frye flux term:

-where $g$ is the degeneracy factor, $p^{\mu}$ is the four-momentum of the photons, $u_{\mu}$ is the four-velocity of the fluid, $\tau_{\rm R}$ is the characteristic time of the particle emission in the momentum space and $H(\tau)$ is a proper-time dependent window-, or opacity-function~\cite{Csorgo:1999sj} that we shall discuss later.
-The $d\Sigma_{\mu} p^{\mu}$ term is called Cooper-Frye factor of the particle flux~\cite{Cooper:1974mv}, where $d\Sigma_{\mu}$ gives the normal vector of the hypersurface that is assumed to be parallel with the four-velocity, i.e.
+where $p^{\mu}$ is the four-momentum of the photons, $u_{\mu}$ is the four-velocity of the fluid, and $H(\tau)$ is a proper-time dependent window-, or opacity-function~\cite{Csorgo:1999sj} that we shall discuss later.
+The normalization factor $\mathcal{N}$ consists of the $g$ degeneracy factor and $\tau_{\rm R}$ characteristic time of the particle emission in the momentum space in a combination as $\mathcal{N}=\frac{g}{(2\pi \hbar)^3}\frac{1}{\tau_R}$.
+The $d\Sigma_{\mu} p^{\mu}$ term is called Cooper-Frye factor of the particle flux~\cite{Cooper:1974mv}, where $d\Sigma_{\mu}$ gives the normal vector of the hypersurface that is assumed to be parallel with the four-velocity, i.e., given in the form as

 The $H(\tau)$ function describes the proper-time distribution of the opacity of the medium to photons.
 The photons are created continuously in the QGP and they do not participate in the strong interaction, thus their mean free path could be larger than the size of the thermalized fireball.
-Accordingly, $H(\tau)$ corresponds to the proper time duration of the thermal radiation, the time between the thermalization ($\tau_0$) and the freeze-out ($\tau_{\rm f}$):
+Accordingly, $H(\tau)$ corresponds to the proper time duration of the thermal radiation, the time between the thermalization ($\tau_0$) and the freeze-out ($\tau_{\rm f}$) that can be described as